Holdingham: Workforce (Sleaford Holdingham ward)

-According to the 2011 census, 73.8% of the Sleaford Holdingham ward's residents aged between 16 and 74 were economically active, compared with 69.9% for all of England.
-66.1% were in employment, compared with 62.1% nationally.
-The proportion of full-time employment is relatively high, at 44.3% (against 38.6% nationally).
-14.7% of residents in this age range were employed part-time.
-A further 7.1% were self-employed; 5% of people were economically active but unemployed and 2.6% were full-time students.
-The proportion of retirees is 14.1% compared with 13.7% nationally.
-The proportion of long-term sick or disabled is 2.9%, lower than England's 4%; 2.3% of people were long-term unemployed, compared with 1.7% in all of England.
+According to the 2021 census, 63.9% of the Sleaford Holdingham ward's residents aged 16 and over were economically active, compared with 58.6% for all of England.
+61.6% were in employment, compared with 55.7% nationally.
+The proportion of long-term sick or disabled was 4.6%, slightly higher than England's 4%; 2.3% of people were economically active but unemployed, very slightly lower than the rate in all of England (2.9%).
+The proportion of retirees was 18.8%, lower than the national rate (21.5%).
+Of residents over 16 and in employment, 74.5% were in full-time employment, compared to 70.2% nationally.

-The 2011 census revealed that the most common industry that the ward's residents worked in was wholesale and retail trade and the repair of motor vehicles (15.3%, comparable with England's population as a whole at 15.9%).
-Public administration and defence is overrepresented among the ward's population, account for 14.3% of workers compared with 5.9% nationally.
-The proportion of people working in manufacturing (12.1%) is also higher than in England as whole (8.8%).
-Human health and social work activities accounted for 11.6%, slightly less than the 12.4% nationally.
-No other sectors accounted for more than 10%, with the next highest being construction (7.9%), education (7.3%), accommodation and food services (7.1%) and transport and storage (5.7%).
-Professional and scientific activities were under-represented (at 3.8% against 6.7% nationally).
-The proportion of people working in financial services (1.1%) was a quarter of the rate nationally.
+The 2021 census revealed that the most common industry that the ward's residents worked in was wholesale and retail trade and the repair of motor vehicles (16.7%, slightly higher than England's population as a whole at 15%).
+Human health and social work activities accounted for 15.6%, slightly higher than the national rate (14.6%).
+Public administration and defence was overrepresented among the ward's population, accounting for 12.4% of workers compared with 5.8% nationally.
+The proportion of people working in manufacturing (10.9%) was also higher than in England as whole (7.3%).
+No other sectors accounted for more than 10% of the workforce, with the next highest being construction (8.2%), education (7.9%), transport and storage (6%), and accommodation and food services (5.7%).
+Professional and scientific activities were underrepresented (at 2.8% against 6.7% nationally).
+The proportion of people working in financial services (1.7%) was less than half of the rate nationally (3.8%).